-Stanford's School of Medicine E4C program is based on the core values – Compassion, Advocacy, Responsibility, and Empathy
+Stanford's School of Medicine E4C program is based on the core values of Compassion, Advocacy, Responsibility, and Empathy.

-Our Educators-4-CARE PAs (E4C-PAs) are clinically practicing PAs within the Stanford health care system who serve as teachers and mentors to incoming PA students and work with the students for the duration of their time at the School of Medicine.
+Our Educators-4-CARE PAs (E4C-PAs) are clinically practicing PAs within the Stanford Health Care system who serve as teachers and mentors to PA students and work with the students for the duration of their time at the School of Medicine.

 The roles of the E4C-PAs include:

 - Working with PA students during the Practice of Medicine (POM) course, cultivating the acquisition and refinement of patient communication skills, physical examination skills, clinical reasoning, and professionalism.

 - During the clerkship years, the E4C-PAs continue to provide guidance for students’ bedside clinical skills and professionalism.
 They provide mentoring and regular, periodic feedback through the students' tenure at Stanford.